Skip to main content

 Drip machines, espresso makers, pour-over, and burr grinders — all the coffee gear you need reviewed.

-Updated March 2026
+Updated June 2026

 We independently review everything we recommend.
 When you buy through our links, we may earn a commission.
-Learn more
+Learn more about our affiliate policy

 A coffee maker that actually gets water hot enough (195–205°F) and brews for the right length of time makes a dramatic difference in cup quality — and most budget machines fall short on both counts.
 This guide covers drip coffee makers from basic 10-cup models to SCA Gold Cup-certified brewers, plus espresso machines, pour-over equipment, and burr grinders.
 Beginners who drink one cup a day can do very well with a $50 SCA-certified drip machine.
 Coffee enthusiasts who grind fresh and want full control over brew variables should consider a pour-over setup plus a $100+ burr grinder — the grinder upgrade delivers more quality improvement per dollar than any machine upgrade.
 For those who want espresso at home, semi-automatic machines in the $300–$700 range hit the practical sweet spot between automation and control.
 We evaluate brew temperature consistency, extraction quality, carafe insulation, ease of cleaning, and the total cost of ownership including filters and descaling.